About Emily

 My career began in international market research, where I learned how to listen closely: not just to what people say, but to what they hesitate over, contradict, or struggle to articulate.
 Most recently, I served as Vice President of Insights at Estée Lauder Companies, working across global brands and categories.
 Even at that level, I continued to design and moderate research myself.
 Staying close to the consumer — in rooms, in homes, in shops — has always mattered to me.
 Insight, for me, has never been abstract.

 Alongside corporate work, I’ve spent many years studying and practicing futures thinking, design research, and creative inquiry.
-I’m particularly interested in how people imagine and build futures when certainty is unavailable — and in how care, material engagement, and attention shape what becomes possible.
+I’m particularly interested in how people can think differently with their hands, with materials, with permission to craft and make.

 Over time, my work has expanded beyond organizations into more personal and creative domains: one-to-one coaching, intellectual and artistic practice, and futures work with children and families.
-What connects all of it is a shared belief that thinking is relational, that care is methodological, and that ideas need form in order to live.
+What connects all of it is a shared belief that thinking is best done in company, that care can be a methodology, and that ideas need form in order to live.

 I don’t separate strategy from humanity, or rigor from imagination.
 I’m interested in how people think when it actually matters — under pressure, in transition, or at thresholds where old maps no longer apply.